PolySync/polysync-core-c-examples/serial_writer/README.md

 You would use this as a reference if you needed a node to talk directly to a device over a serial connection.

-This example creates and writes data to a serial connection, to a hardware device, or another software application
+This example creates and writes data to a serial connection, to a hardware device, or to another software application.

 You can use this with the `serial_reader` example.